ChorusOne/network-handbook/src/chorus-one/physical-location.md

    and they can run well on most types of servers, which are widely available.
    Other chains have more specific requirements.
-   For example, Solana is quite sensitive to single-core performance.
+   For example, some chains are quite sensitive to single-core performance.
    If we have a faster CPU than network average, our validator runs well.
-   If we would use a CPU that is slower than network average, multiple validator performance metrics start to decrease, and if the CPU is too slow, the node software may not be able to keep up with the network at all.
+   If we would use a CPU that is slower than network average, validator performance metrics start to deteriorate, and if the CPU is too slow, the node software may not be able to keep up with the network at all.
    To run well,